The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Algorithmic aspects

-Given $L_j$ we construct $L_{j+1}$ by treating each cell $\Gamma \in L_j$ as follows: \begin{enumerate} \item If $\Gamma$ is a $0$-cell, then retain $\Gamma$. \item If $\Gamma$ is a $1$-cell, then bisect $\Gamma$ into two $1$-cells of equal length. \\ Retain each new $1$-cell that contains a root of $F$. \\ Retain the new $0$-cell if it contains a root of $F$. \item If $\Gamma$ is a $2$-cell, then bisect $\Gamma$ into four $2$-cells of equal size. \\ Retain each new $2$-cell that contains a root of $F$. \\ Retain each new $1$-cell that contains a root of $F$. \\ Retain the new $0$-cell if it contains a root of $F$. \end{enumerate}
+The algorithm proceeds as follows: To begin, we initialize $L_0 = \{\Gamma\}$ with the square $\Gamma = \ee{-r}{+r} \times \ee{-r}{+r}$.
+Given $L_t$ we construct $L_{t+1}$ by treating each cell in $L_t$ as follows. \begin{enumerate} \item Retain all $0$-cells unchanged. \item Bisect each $1$-cell into two $1$-cells of equal length as in Figure \ref{fig:Quadrisection}, which also creates one interior $0$-cell.
+Retain each new cell that contains a root of $F$. \item Quadrisect each $2$-cell into four $2$-cells of equal size as in Figure \ref{fig:Quadrisection}, which creates four interior $1$-cells and one $0$-cell.
+Retain each new cell that contains a root of $F$. \end{enumerate}